-Direct (external) radiation is measured with thermoluminescent dosimeters (TLDs).
-Two Panasonic UD-814 TLD badges are placed at each station.
-Each badge contains three phosphors composed of calcium sulfate crystals (with thulium impurity).
-The gamma dose at each station is based upon the average readings of the phosphors from the two badges.
+In 2011, direct (external) radiation was measured with Landauer InLight optically stimulated luminescent (OSL) dosimeters which replaced the Panasonic thermoluminescent dosimeters (TLDs).
+The Panasonic system was retired at the end of 2010 due to the inability to keep the aging badge readers operating reliably.
+Similar to the TLD protocol of the past, two OSL badges are placed at each station.
+Each badge contains two elements composed of aluminum oxide crystals with carbon impurity.
+The gamma dose at each station is based upon the average readings of the elements from the two badges.
 The two badges for each station are placed in thin plastic bags for protection from moisture while in the field.
 The badges are nominally exposed for periods of a quarter of a year (91 days).
 An inspection is performed near mid-quarter for offsite badges to assure that the badges are on-station and to replace any missing or damaged badges.

-Two TLD stations are established in each of the 16 sectors, to form 2 concentric rings.
+Direct radiation stations are established in each of the 16 sectors, to form 2 concentric rings.
 The inner ring stations are located near the plant perimeter, as shown in Figure 2-1, and the outer ring stations are located at distances of approximately 3 to 5 miles from the plant, as shown in Figure 2-2.
 The stations forming the inner ring are designated as the indicator stations.
 The 6 control stations are located at distances greater than 10 miles from the plant, as shown in Figure 2-3.
 Stations are also provided which monitor special interest areas: the nearest occupied residence (SW at 1.2 miles), as shown in Figure 2-1, and the city of Ashford (WSW at 8 miles), as shown in Figure 2-3.
 The 16 outer ring stations and the 2 special interest stations are designated as community stations.

-As provided in Table 3-1, the average quarterly exposure measured at the indicator stations (inner ring) during 2010 was 17.8 mR which was 1.1 mR greater than the 16.7 mR which was acquired at the control stations.
-This difference is not statistically discernible since it is less than the MDD of 2.4 mR. The difference of 1.2 mR found between the control stations (16.7 mR) and community stations (15.5 mR) is not statistically discernible since the difference is less than the MDD of 2.0 mR. The difference between the indicator and control and between the control and community stations is consistent with what has been seen in previous years.
+As provided in Table 3-1, the average quarterly exposure measured at the indicator stations (inner ring) during 2011 was 21.0 mR which was 1.1 mR greater than the 19.9 mR which was acquired at the control stations.
+This difference is not statistically discernible since it is less than the MDD of 1.9 mR. The difference of 1.5 mR found between the control stations (19.9 mR) and community stations (18.4 mR) is statistically discernible since the difference is slightly greater than the MDD of 1.2 mR. The difference between the indicator and control and between the control and community stations is consistent with what has been seen in previous years.

 The historical trending of the average quarterly exposures in units of mR at the indicator, control, and community locations are plotted in Figure 4.3-1 and listed in Table 4.3-1.
 During preoperation the average exposure at the indicator stations was 1.2 mR greater than that for the control stations, but the average over the entire period of operation was only 1.1 mR greater.
-During preoperation, the average exposure at the control stations was 1.3 mR greater than that at the community stations and the average over the period of operation is 1.5 mR greater.
+During preoperation, the average exposure at the control stations was 1.3 mR greater than that at the community stations and the average over the period of operation was 1.5 mR greater.
 This supports the position that the plant is not contributing significantly to direct radiation in the environment.